-Before I started this health journey I NEVER took photos of myself… A selfie??
+Before I started this crazy winding road called a health journey I NEVER took photos of myself… A selfie??
 No thanks.
 I don’t need to see how dumb I look, I already know… Thanks.

 But as it turns out ALLLLL of those pictures of myself were really important.
 They are important so I can remember where I came from.
 When I first started, I couldn’t do a plank, I couldn’t do a pushup on my toes, I was not very strong.
 My first week, I could not walk around without groaning because I was so sore.
 I just kept telling myself “Keep Going”.